GoosiferIO/WareCheap/README.md

 # warecheap

-WareCheap is a project that helps you find the cheapest grocery prices in your local community.
+WareCheap is a Flutter project that helps you find the cheapest grocery prices in your local community.

 ## Getting Started